-Children spending time with grandparents is SO important, study says
+Spending time with their grandparents is of huge benefit to children, study says

 My own dad always says that grandchildren are life's dessert.

 And seeing just how much my parents love being grandparents to their now five young grandchildren really makes me think that this is all sorts of true.